lesaux/puppet-kibana4/README.md

 #### `version`

-Version of Kibana4 that gets installed.
+Version of Kibana that gets installed.
 Defaults to the latest version available in the `package_repo_version` you select

 #### `install_method`